 Associated Regional and University Pathologists, Inc.

 ARUP Laboratories was created in 1984 by the University of Utah School of Medicine's Department of Pathology faculty to support the academic missions of education, research, and service.
 ARUP's affiliation with the University was the first of its kind, and presented the unique challenge of balancing academic and business functions.
-ARUP's directive was to financially support the Department of Pathology by fulfilling the dual role of laboratory testing for the University of Utah Hospital and Clinics while at the same time aggressively pursuing research into the cutting-edge technology needed to establish ARUP as a leading national reference laboratory specializing in esoteric testing.
+ARUP's directive was to financially support the Department of Pathology by fulfilling the dual role of laboratory testing for University of Utah Health while at the same time aggressively pursuing research into the cutting-edge technology needed to establish ARUP as a leading national reference laboratory specializing in esoteric testing.

 The Spencer F. and Cleone P. Eccles Health Sciences Education Building is five-story facility with 158,000 GSF.
 Opened in 2005 with funding from the Utah State Legislature and gifts from the Eccles family, over 65 percent of the space in the HSEB is instructional space.
-In addition, the building includes the health sciences branch of the University Bookstore and The Point Bistro at the England Hub.
+In addition, the building includes the health branch of the University Bookstore and The Point Bistro at the England Hub.
 The goal of the Spencer F. and Cleone P. Eccles Health Sciences Education Building is to provide a state-of-the-art, interdisciplinary facility, supporting world-class education programs.

 Advanced technologies are integral to instruction throughout the facility.
 The most technologically intensive area in the HSEB is the Clinical Suite.
 This facility consists of 18 fully equipped examination rooms, which are managed by a system that is capable of real-time digital audio and video recording in each room, saved to a large storage array.
 The system also handles scheduling and performance of students and standardized patients.
 The HSEB is connected to and managed by the Spencer S. Eccles Health Sciences Library.